sunny-aguilar/python-dsa/educative/class-01/notes.md

 # Comparing Algorithms

 ## 1. Intro to Complexity Measures
-How do we know which algorithm is better when we compare two algorithms that accomlish<br />
-the same goal?
+How do we know which algorithm is better when we compare two algorithms that accomlish the same goal?

 ### Important Criteria: Time and Space
-- One important aspect that determines the "goodness" of an algorithm is the amount of time<br />
-it takes to solve a given problem.
+- One important aspect that determines the "goodness" of an algorithm is the amount of time it takes to solve a given problem.
 Faster is better.

 Another aspect to consider is the amount of memory required to solve an algorithm.
-Less<br />
-memory used is better.
+Less memory used is better.

 The goals of an algorithm are: